 Again, this objection is not decisive: it is possible that all these creatures possess propositional attitudes (Carruthers, 2009).
 However, this is far from the dominant view concerning the capacities of animals, especially simpler creatures such as bees, and is specifically rejected by many leading theorists (notably Burge, 2010).
 Another response on behalf of a cognitive account of perceptual categorization might claim that the kinds of apparent categorization performed by many or all the animals mentioned above differ from the human faculty in relying on simpler non-cognitive mechanisms.
-While this is a live possibility, there is evidence from evolutionary biology that the basic capacity for learning, memory, and recognition is shared across all vertebrates at least via the hippocampus and homologous structures, which might be taken as evidence of a shared basis for such discriminatory behaviour (Feinberg & Mallatt, 2016: Ch.6).
-More to the point, however, there seems to be a tension in claiming that, on the one hand, the sophisticated perceptual categorization behaviours of non-human animals can be explained in terms of simple noncognitive mechanisms, while also insisting that at least superficially similar human capacities must involve cognition proper.
+However, there seems to be a tension in claiming that, on the one hand, the sophisticated perceptual categorization behaviours of non-human animals can be explained in terms of simple non-cognitive mechanisms, while also insisting that at least superficially similar human capacities must involve cognition proper.
 More specifically, one might well think that to the extent that we are able to explain perceptual categorization in non-human animals without appeal to propositional attitudes, we might be able to - and should - do the same for human beings.